 - We have used the ‘=INDEX($A$2:$C$12,ROWS($E$2:E2),$C$1+1)’ formula for range ‘F2:F12’ for showing data according to the selection of the radio button in Excel. (learn more about Index Excel Function and Row function in excel)

-We can copy the formatting of the last column of table 1 using copy and Paste Special –> Format command.
+We can copy the formatting of the last column of Table 1 using the copy and Paste Special –> Format command.

-- Now using the new table, we can create the ‘Clustered Column’ chart using Insert tab -> Charts Group -> Recommended Charts -> Clustered Column chart Make sure you follow these steps after selecting the new table.
+- Now using the new table, we can create the ‘Clustered Column’ chart using Insert tab -> Charts Group -> Recommended Charts -> Clustered Column excel chart.
+Make sure you follow these steps after selecting the new table.
 We will be formatting the chart according to our choice.